qubic/docs.qubic.org/docs/learn/ecosystem/community-engagement.md

 - **Feedback Provision**: Participate in beta testing of new features and provide valuable user feedback.
 - **Educational Engagement**: Follow and participate in Qubic's initiative to demystify AI and Aigarth technology.
 - **Event Attendance**: Participate in Qubic-related events, such as Global Qubic Summits and community gatherings.
+- **Staking**: Participate in the QEarn initiative by staking QUBIC tokens.

 By fostering a vibrant and engaged community, Qubic aims to create a truly decentralized ecosystem that harnesses collective intelligence for continuous innovation and growth.